HariSekhon/DevOps-Perl-tools/README.md

 Hadoop & Web Scale SysAdmin Tools
 =================================

-A collection of Hadoop & Web Scale sysadmin tools I've written over the years that are generally useful across environments
+A few of Hadoop & Web Scale sysadmin tools I've written over the years that are generally useful across environments

 ### Setup ###